LETRUNGK2/Bank-Marketing/README.md

 # I. Project Overview
-This repository apply SQL to analyze dataset which generated from an autonomous bank marketing campaign,which convince customer to agree to terms deposit, and find key insight to develop a more effective strategy for future campaign.
+This repository apply SQL to analyze dataset which generated from an autonomous bank marketing campaign,which convince customer to agree to terms deposit, find key insight to develop a more effective strategy for future campaign then allocate telemarketing resources to increase call conversion while reduce wasted resources.

 Key objectives for this project:
 1. Understand and build customer profile